Self-reliant India is the only way forward after this unimaginable crisis: PM Modi

 New Delhi, May 12: Prime Minister Narendra Modi on Tuesday said that we have to be self-reliant, it is the only way forward in fight against the coronavirus pandemic.

-In address to the nation, PM Modi said "This crisis is unprecedented, unimaginable but trying, losing is not acceptable to the human race.
+In address to the nation, PM Modi said "this crisis is unprecedented, unimaginable but trying, losing is not acceptable to the human race.
 While staying vigilant, we need to save the world and move forward."

 "We had never seen or heard about such a crisis ever before.
 This is definitely unimaginable for mankind.
 This was unprecedented.
 But humanity will not accept defeat from this virus.
 We have to not only protect ourselves but also move forward," said PM Modi.